flutter/website/src/docs/get-started/install/_path-mac-linux.md

  4. Run `source $HOME/.<rc file>`
     to refresh the current window,
-    or open a new terminal window.
+    or open a new terminal window to automatically source the file.
- 5. Verify that the `flutter/bin` directory is now in your PATH by running:
+ 5. Verify that the `flutter/bin` directory
+    is now in your PATH by running:

     ```terminal
     $ echo $PATH
+    ```
+    Verify that the `flutter` command is available by running:

+    ```terminal
+    $ which flutter
     ```

 For more details on setting the path in Bash,